Epoxide hydrolase: Mycobacterium tuberculosis

-This causative agent of tuberculosis expresses at least six different forms of epoxide hydrolase (forms A-F).
+Mycobacterium tuberculosis, the causative agent of tuberculosis, expresses at least six different forms of epoxide hydrolase (forms A-F).
 The structure of epoxide hydrolase B reveals that the enzyme is a monomer and contains an alpha/beta hydrolase fold.
 In addition to providing insights into the enzyme mechanism, this hydrolase currently serves as a platform for rational drug design of potent inhibitors.
 In particular, urea based inhibitors have been developed.
 These inhibitors directly target the catalytic cavity.
 It is hypothesized that the structure of epoxide hydrolase B may allow for drug design to inhibit all other Mycobacterium tuberculosis hydrolases as long as they contain similar alpha/beta folds.
 The structure of hydrolase B contains a cap domain, which is hypothesized to regulate the active site of the hydrolase.
 Furthermore, Asp104, His333, and Asp302 form the catalytic triad of the protein and is critical to function of the protein.
 At present, other structures of Mycobacterium tuberculosis hydrolase have not been solved.
 Model studies on pharmacological susceptibility of these epoxide hydrolases continue.